Sad News – Legal Department: Richard Murtagh LLB, LLM, Barrister (Unregistered)

-Alastair Leith FOASA B.Sc (hons) – CEO and Instructional Designer
+Alastair Leith FOASA B.Sc (Hons) – Founder and Director.

 He has a book coming out on Spectroscopy by beginners and has assisted Lucy Hawkings on several book projects.
 He is also a qualified First Aid Instructor and runs a consultancy training first aid.
 He lives in Northampton (not far from Shaun Badmin) with his wife, Cathy, and three children, Alexander, William, and Abigail